-The Company believes that participation in a long-term incentive program encourages a perspective of ownership with an equity stake in the Company.
+The Company believes that participation in a long-term incentive program encourages a perspective of ownership by providing an equity stake in the Company.
 The Company also believes that participation in a long-term incentive program should increase with higher levels of responsibility, as individuals in leadership roles have the greatest influence on the Company's strategic direction and results over time.
-In 2006, the Company established a policy of granting restricted stock and/or stock option awards annually each year on or about December 1.
-On December 1, 2010, shares of restricted stock and/or stock options were awarded to executive officers, non-executive officers and the Board of Directors of the Company.
-The Company also granted stock option awards to other key employees on December 1, 2010.
-The stock options were granted at the fair market value on the date of grant, which is defined in the 2005 Equity Incentive Plan as the average of the high and low trade prices on the grant date.
-The restricted stock and stock options awarded in 2010 vest ratably over four years on the anniversary of the grant date.
+The Company grants restricted stock and/or stock option awards annually each year on or about December 1.
+Typically, the Company grants a combination of stock options and restricted stock awards to non-executive officers and directors of the Company, and grants stock options to executive officers and other salaried employees.